Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Researchers have also scaled scenario simulation to multi-party settings.
-Zhang et al. (2024) \cite{zhang2024simulating} proposed SimClass, a framework in which multiple LLM-based agents assume typical classroom roles.
-A novel class-level control mechanism orchestrates the agents’ turn-taking and topic flow to emulate a live classroom lesson.
-In user trials with real students, SimClass was able to simulate dynamic classroom interactions featuring both teacher–student exchanges and student–student discussions.
-The emergent group behavior was strikingly human-like – the student agents would ask and answer each other’s questions and collaboratively debate topics, creating an enlivened atmosphere.
-These collective simulations improved the human participant’s learning experience by maintaining engagement and peer-like dialogue support.
+Researchers have also scaled scenario simulation to multi-party settings. \citet{zhang2024simulating} propose SimClass, a framework in which multiple LLM-based agents assume typical classroom roles.
+A novel class-level control mechanism orchestrates the agents' turn-taking and topic flow to emulate a live classroom lesson.
+In user trials with real students, SimClass was able to simulate dynamic classroom interactions featuring both teacher--student exchanges and student--student discussions.
+The emergent group behavior was strikingly human-like---the student agents would ask and answer each other's questions and collaboratively debate topics, creating an enlivened atmosphere.
+These collective simulations improved the human participant's learning experience by maintaining engagement and peer-like dialogue support.
 The success of SimClass demonstrates that LLMs can collectively model complex social dynamics of a classroom, opening the door to virtual class rehearsals and large-scale peer interaction scenarios.